 Be sure to file a personal injury case as soon as an injury occurs from a negligent accident.
 You only have two years from the date of the accident to file a suit against the offending party.
 Waiting until after the two-year deadline has passed can result in your Atlanta personal injury lawsuit being dismissed and you having to pay for all medical expenses out of pocket.

 The only exception to the two-year statute of limitations is if a loss of consortium occurs.
 This would mean that you would lose your loved one’s companionship through death or through a change in their emotional or physical state because of the personal injuries they sustained during a negligent accident.
 In this instance, you would have four years from the date of the consortium loss to file your lawsuit in the appropriate court.

 Do I Need the Help of an Attorney to File a Personal Injury Suit?

 Having an Atlanta personal injury attorney on your side during a court battle with a negligent party can be extremely beneficial.
 In Atlanta, you need to prove fault and determine that you are less than 50 percent at fault for the accident in order to recover compensation.
 Proving this burden is the responsibility of your personal injury attorney, and they will know exactly what areas to focus on with your case to prove this fault.

 With an Atlanta personal injury attorney supporting you with your case, you have the advantage of allowing them to negotiate your settlement.
 They will know what is fair compensation for your injuries and determine what an acceptable award amount to settle on is for your personal injury case.

-If you are seeking to file an Atlanta personal injury claim, you need the help of the attorneys at Ted A. Greve & Associates.
+If you are seeking to file a personal injury claim, you need the help of the Atlanta personal injury attorneys at Ted A. Greve & Associates.
 They can help you determine if you have a personal injury case and work with you to prove your claims in court.
 They will get you the maximum compensation for your injuries and make sure you can move forward with your life after the accident.
 Contact us today for a consultation!